FeliciaFavrholdt/3sem_Assignments/README.md

     * week02
     * week03 ..etc.

-    Every folder has its own README. file with a description of the assigments for that week.
+    Every folder has its own README. file with an overview of the assigments for that week.